Sir John Bardolf, 3rd Lord Bardolf1

 Lady Margaret Clifford was born in 1540.
 She was the daughter of Henry Clifford, 2nd Earl of Cumberland and Lady Eleanor Brandon.1,3 She married Henry Stanley, 4th Earl of Derby, son of Edward Stanley, 3rd Earl of Derby and Lady Dorothy Howard, on 7 February 1555.1 She died on 29 September 1596.1

 From 7 February 1555, her married name became Stanley.
-As a result of her marriage, Lady Margaret Clifford was styled as Countess of Derby on 24 October 1572.
+After her marriage, Lady Margaret Clifford was styled as Countess of Derby on 24 October 1572.

 Children of Lady Margaret Clifford and Henry Stanley, 4th Earl of Derby